21 NYC Kitchen Design Ideas(Last Updated On: December 20, 2019)

 - Increases the flexibility of the space for example a kitchen counter can double as bar seating.

-Below is a before and after photo of an apartment we renovated in NYC on the upper west side.
+Below is a before and after photo of an apartment that we renovated in NYC on the upper west side.
 We opened some of the walls to have a partially open kitchen.
 It completely altered the space.

 If you are going to have an open kitchen, you should consider a kitchen island if you have the space.
 A kitchen island or peninsula can be a great addition to a kitchen.
 One of the best features is the bar stool seating provided at the counter.
 Additionally, it creates more work space at the counter and storage below.